Dropping Individual Courses

 Important Policies

-• All holds must be removed before a student can drop a course or withdraw from the Institute.
+• All holds must be removed before a student can drop or withdraw from a course or withdraw from the Institute.

 • International students (those on an F1 or J1 visa) should consult with the Office of International Education before adjusting their schedule to less than 12 hours.